fukamachi/clack/README.markdown

      :http-server :hunchentoot
      :%request #<request {11A02249}>)

-The Request is a list containing at least the following keys and corresponding values.
+The Environment is a list containing at least the following keys and corresponding values.

 * <code>:request-method</code> (Required, Keyword): The HTTP request method, must be one of <code>:GET</code>, <code>:HEAD</code>, <code>:OPTIONS</code>, <code>:PUT</code>, <code>:POST</code>, or <code>:DELETE</code>.
 * <code>:script-name</code> (Required, String): The initial portion of the request URL's path, corresponding to the application.
 This may be an empty string if the application corresponds to the server's root URI.
 If this key is not empty, it must start with a forward slash (<code>/</code>).